What is Behavior Driven Development (BDD)?

 In 2006, software developer Dan North noticed that there were gaps in communication between departments within the company he was working at.
 It seemed as if less technical teams like product and marketing managers were being left in the dark about key developments, and software developers were left unaware of major user concerns while navigating their site.

 From these gaps, North was able to develop a new system.
-Branching out of Test driven development (TDD), BDD focuses on real human behavior, plain English, and a clear logical model.
+Branching out of test-driven development (TDD), BDD focuses on real human behavior, plain English, and a clear logical model.
 This process takes into account business concerns, as well as technical demands.
-It took previously convoluted models and translated them into a new domain specific language (DSL) that got as close as possible to plain, conversational English.
+It took previously convoluted models and translated them into a new domain-specific language (DSL) that got as close as possible to plain, conversational English.

-The Give/When/Then Model
+The Given/When/Then Model

-Here’s an example of a give/when/then scenario:
+Here’s an example of a given/when/then scenario:

-• Given that Account 1 has $0 and account 2 has $100
+• Given that Account 1 has $0 and Account 2 has $100

-• When Account 2 transfers $50 to account 1
+• When Account 2 transfers $50 to Account 1

-• Then account 1 has $50 and account 2 has $50
+• Then Account 1 has $50 and Account 2 has $50

-This is the essential function of BDD, to use plain English to develop a DSL understood by all.
+This is the essential function of BDD: to use plain English to develop a DSL understood by all.
 There are many benefits to using BDD to develop your website, app, or API, and developing a DSL is only one of them.

 Pros to Developing with BDD